envato/samson-deploy-buildkite-plugin/README.md

 [![MIT License](https://img.shields.io/badge/License-MIT-brightgreen.svg)](LICENSE)
 [![tests](https://github.com/envato/samson-deploy-buildkite-plugin/actions/workflows/tests.yml/badge.svg?branch=main)](https://github.com/envato/samson-deploy-buildkite-plugin/actions/workflows/tests.yml)

-A [Buildkite plugin](https://buildkite.com/docs/agent/v3/plugins) that lets you send webhooks to Samson.
+A [Buildkite plugin](https://buildkite.com/docs/agent/v3/plugins) that lets you specify the Samson webhooks for your project that Buildkite can use to send data to Samson.
 This is an alternative to using Buildkite Notifications, which can only be configured by Administrators and hide webhook failures.